jcgertig/rn-router/README.md

 # Change Log:

+- _2.5.0_ : Allow to pass props from router in routeProps params.

 - _2.4.4_ : Fix for routes with no component and correct `transitionBack`.

 - _2.4.2_ : Small code improvements.